okeeffed/cheat-sheets/Advanced-React-Redux.md

 Work on the relationship of have a `Username/Password` combination and being authenticated by the server.
 After being authenticated, we want them to be able to make post requests without reidentifying.
 The server must give the client back something for this part.

+In conclusion, we just want `Here is my cookie OR token for a protected resource`.